-Newer anticoagulants, such as rivaroxaban (Xarelto) and dabigatran (Pradaxa), have also emerged on the market.
+Newer anticoagulants, known as non-vitamin K oral anticoagulants (NOACs), have also emerged on the market.
+These include rivaroxaban (Xarelto), dabigatran (Pradaxa), apixaban (Eliquis), and edoxaban (Savaysa).
 However, these newer anticoagulants aren’t recommended for people with valvular AFib, especially those with mechanical heart valves.

-According to a 2013 study, participants who took dabigatran were more likely to experience episodes of bleeding and blood clotting than participants who took warfarin.
+According to a 2013 study on people with mechanical heart valves, participants who took dabigatran were more likely to experience episodes of bleeding and blood clotting than those who took warfarin.
 The researchers stopped the study early because of the increased incidence of blood clotting in people who took the newer anticoagulants.

 Controlling heart rate and rhythm